 North Valley Fly Fishing is the most local guide service for steelhead on the Feather.
 Ryan knows this water like the back of his hand.

 At 400,000 + years old, Clear Lake is an ancient ecosystem.
 All fish here grow to Jurassic proportions, bass, crappie, carp, catfish, shad, and hitch alike.
 Fish numbers here in our local fishery are out of this world.
 However the bass do not give themselves up easily every day out here.
 It is a public fishery and is ranked with some of the best bass lakes in the nation.
 So the fish can get hit pretty hard.
 Furthermore it is a giant lake and wind/weather often changes the bite.

 Nestled within the Solano and Yolo county border, Putah Creek is a tailwater fishery fed with icy cold water from the depths of Lake Berryessa.
 Putah is a designated wild trout stream and is catch and release, barbless fly only.
-It truly is a miracle of nature, and a testament to the strength and resiliency of rainbows, that such a great trout fishery can exist in 2021 so close to such a high population of people.
+It truly is a miracle of nature, and a testament to the strength and resiliency of rainbows, that such a great trout fishery can exist in 2023 so close to such a high population of people.